terzinodipaese/Free-RTOS-Extension-for-Periodic-Tasks-Management-and-Polling-Server-Addition/README.md

 Create a high-level configuration framework (e.g., a Python script) that enables the user to describe the target problem, perform schedulability analysis (for algorithms that support it), and ultimately generate the FreeRTOS skeleton application.

 ## 📦 Deliverables
-1. ✅ Modified FreeRTOS kernel with timeline-based scheduler.
+1. ✅ Modified FreeRTOS kernel embedding the requirements about periodic tasks and polling server functionalities.
 2. ✅ Configuration data structure and system call for schedule definition.
 3. ✅ Trace and monitoring system with tick-level resolution.
 4. ✅ Automated test suite for validation and regression checking.